Watch the Video Tutorial

 Let’s see what that process looks like.
 Create a new page in our InDesign document with Shift-⌘-P. Place the 04-100-percent.psd image on the full width of the margins.
 This means you need to drag while placing.

 Click on the content grabber, then check the Control Bar’s size value to see what’s going on.
-You can see that it’s scaled to about 9.5% in InDesign.
+You can see that it’s scaled to a small percentage in InDesign.
 We need to make this number 100%, with the image resolution at 300dpi.

 Open the placed image in Photoshop, then go Image > Image Size….
 If we uncheck Resample, then set the resolution to 300, the dimensions go down.
 Let’s save, leave the image open, then switch to InDesign.